- 13 Mar 2023

 Enforcement Action used: Axonius - Send Email

-Sends an email to recipients based on the value of the host name.
-It will aggregate all identical hostnames to a single email.
-The number of email messages of will equal the number of unique hostname values.
-Because host name is a list of values (array), contains will be true only if all values in the list are an exact match.
+Sends an email to recipients based on the value of the hostname.
+It aggregates all identical hostnames into a single email.
+The number of email messages is equal to the number of unique hostname values.
+As hostname is a list of values (array), 'contains' is true only if all values in the list are an exact match.

 switch device.specific_data.data.hostname